TinyAIoT/BicycleCounting/model-deployment/README.md

 ```

 You can also use the [VS Code ESP-IDF Extension](https://docs.espressif.com/projects/vscode-esp-idf-extension/en/latest/) for building, flashing, and monitoring.

+### Data Transmission
+To send data to a BLE Client that transmits it via LoRaWAN to TTN you need to set up a respective device.
+See `../sketches/lorawan_send/README.md` for details.

 ### Bugs before build
 - if the build is crashing, it might be due to a too big image.
 Reduce the size with the help of the `model_deployment.ipynb` or some other software.
 The yolo11n is trained on images of size 640x640.
 Smaller resolutions also work.